The experiences that led these U.S. abortion opponents to activism

 (Reuters) - For a Mississippi doctor, it was a glimpse of a fetal arm.
 For a police officer, it was the treatment of anti-abortion protesters outside a clinic.
 A Catholic leader was galvanized by the civil rights movement.

-That could come any day.
-As they await a Supreme Court decision in the Dobbs v.
-Jackson Women’s Health Organization case that might gut Roe's protections, some leaders of the anti-abortion movement reflected on how they reached this point.
+That long-awaited moment came on Friday, when the conservative-led court overturned Roe.
+Four leaders of the anti-abortion movement reflect on how they reached this point.

 DR. BEVERLY MCMILLAN